TomKondratyuk/osticket-prereqs/README.md

 Click Install Now.

-If you see this screen below than congradulations you have sucessfully installed osTicket!
+If you see this screen below than congratulations you have sucessfully installed osTicket!

 ![image](https://github.com/user-attachments/assets/d043eec4-a205-4294-9b0e-22335240db78)